 I am considering refinancing my mortgage.
-My plan is to take cash out in order to pay off my credit card debt.
+My plan is to take money out in order to pay off my credit card debt.
 I owe $80,000 on credit cards, which is actually more than the $63,000 I owe on the house.
 Would this be a well-advised move, in your opinion?
 I can very easily handle the new monthly payment.
 With the savings from not making credit card payments I can make additional payments on the mortgage principal.
 My current mortgage has 11 years remaining, and the new mortgage would be for 15 years.
-So in other words, I'd be paying my house off in about the same time frame, anyway.
+So in other words, I'd be paying off my house in about the same time frame, anyway.
 I appreciate your advice.

-So with your promise that you will develop a workable spending plan to keep your expenses in line with your income and stop using credit cards to carry debt over from month to month, let's talk about your refinancing options.
+So with your promise that you will develop a workable spending plan to keep your expenses in check with your income and stop using credit cards to carry debt over from month to month, let's talk about your refinancing options.

-As an alternative, depending on the current rate of interest on your existing mortgage loan, you might consider using a home equity line of credit, or HELOC, instead of obtaining a new, larger first mortgage.
+As an alternative, depending on the current rate of interest on your existing mortgage loan, you might consider using a home equity line of credit, or HELOC, instead of getting a new, larger first mortgage.
 The HELOC interest rate would likely be lower.
 You should be able to pay off the debt in a shorter period of time.
 That would save you on interest payments.
-It will also reduce the time period where you'll be most at risk to financial surprises like illness or a layoff.
+It will also cut the time period where you'll be most at risk of financial surprises like illness or a layoff.
 My experience is that as soon as you make yourself vulnerable to a problem, it shows up.

 I want you to lose your debt, not your home.
 So here's an added note of caution: You are taking on added risk with either a HELOC or a mortgage.
 You are moving a rather large debt from unsecured terms -- credit card accounts -- to a secured loan using your home as collateral.
-If for any reason you default on your new loan, your home is at jeopardy.
+If for any reason you default on your new loan, your home is in jeopardy.
 I've seen enough unexpected things happen to otherwise smart people because they took on a risk they didn't understand.